 How to build a digging box for your bunny

-That's why a digging box is a toy you bunny is going to play with over and over again and the best thing is it also stops all the mess from the destruction going everywhere.
+That's why digging boxes are such great toys that your bunny is going to want to play with over and over again.
+It satisfies your bunnies need to forage for food and also stops the mess from destruction going everywhere by containing it.

-Make should you keep an eye on the digging box and if your bunny start eating a lot of the material then it’s probably best to limit how much it’s used.
-If you bunny accidental mistakes if for a litter tray and uses it as a toilet area, then its best to get rid of it completely and maybe try again another time.
+Make sure you keep an eye on it and if your bunny starts eating a lot of the material or accidentally mistakes it for a litter tray and uses it as a toilet area, then it is best to get rid of it completely and maybe try again another time to break the habit.

-How to choose the best box to use for a bunnies digging box
+What is the best thing to use as a digging box for my bunny?

 Cardboard boxes make an excellent choice as they are free and can be changed from time to time if they become tatty and to keep interest.
 Make sure it's made of a safe material such as plain cardboard without heavy ink or a plastic finish and remove any tape or staples.

 A wicker basket would be great, you would expect it to get eaten though.
-Avoid anything that looks like it's been treated in heavy varnish in case its chewed.
+Avoid anything that looks like it's been treated in heavy varnish in case it is chewed.

-What's the best filling to use in my bunnies digging box
+What are the best fillings to put in your bunnies digging box?

 The obvious thing to put in a digging box is soil or sand, however we would not recommend this as it can be very messy leaving dirt in your home that is kicked out or spread about on your bunnies feet.
 It also does not leave many options for putting things in there that your bunny can forage for.

 The favorite choice of filler for most people is shredded paper, like waste from a paper shredder that's cut into strips like confetti.
-Paper based packing material also make a great choice as its typically unprocessed and often makes a nice scrunchy noise which is a bonus.
-If you put any paper in avoid glossy print and make sure any staples are removed.
-Its best to avoid newspaper or magazines as the inks could be harmful if your bunny eats a lot of it.
+Paper based packing material also makes a great choice as it is typically unprocessed and often makes a nice scrunchy noise which is a bonus.
+If you put any paper in, avoid glossy print and make sure any staples are removed.
+It is best to avoid newspapers or magazines as the inks could be harmful if your bunny eats a lot of it.

-Straw and hay are also good as its cheap and it's a good way of encouraging you bunny to eat more of it which is good for them .
+Straw and hay are also good digging box fillers as they are cheap and are also a good way of encouraging your bunny to eat more of them .